ericchiang/k8s/README.md

 pods, err := client.CoreV1().ListPods(ctx, "", l.Selector())
 ```

-### Creating resources
+### Working with resources

-Use the generated API types directly to create resources.
+Use the generated API types directly to create and modify resources.

 ```go
 import (